mcbalston/WearablesTidyDataSet/README.md

 # WearablesTidyDataSet
-Code to create a Tidy data set from smartphone activity data.
+Code to create a Tidy data set<sup>[1](#footnote1)</sup> from smartphone activity data.
 This code is for the project assignment of the Johns Hopkins Coursera course on Getting and Cleaning Data from the Data Science Specialization.

+The source data is taken from a study on Human Activity Recognition Using Smartphones<sup>[2](#footnote1)</sup>

 # Source data